Broom: An International Magazine of the Arts: Rome (November 1921 – November 1922)

 Loeb and Kreymborg began working on the first issue in August; it was published in November and sold for fifty cents a copy or five dollars for a year subscription.
 Loeb was pleased with the quality of the paper, the large margins, and the quality of the art reproductions and illustrations; however, he felt that the magazine lacked originality and a clear focus.
-The first few issues contained few lesser-known artists, while and including submissions from Amy Lowell, Conrad Aiken, Wallace Stevens, and Sherwood Anderson.
+The first few issues contained few lesser-known artists, while including submissions from Amy Lowell, Conrad Aiken, Wallace Stevens, and Sherwood Anderson.
 The magazine also contained notable artwork by Picasso, Jacques Lipchitz, Joseph Stella, and Man Ray.
 While working on the third issue, Loeb and Kreymborg clashed over financial and editing issues, which resulted in Loeb dismissing Kreymborg and buying him out of his share in the magazine.

 Loeb took over the main editing duties in the Rome office and in April 1922 he replaced Shaw, the New York editor, with Lola Ridge.
 Shaw was held responsible for the shipping problems to the U.S. that were hampering the magazine's finances.
 In the May issue Loeb published his article, "Foreign Exchange", which took a more positive view of American industrialization.
 At the same time, Loeb began a correspondence with Matthew Josephson, who also supported the aesthetic within industrialization and was an editor of Secession, a rival expatriate little magazine.
 Loeb latter published Josephson's response to his essay entitled "Made in America."
 Their friendship culminated in Loeb moving the magazine to Berlin and Josephson becoming an editor of Broom.